 The government has committed to transparent, merit-based appointments, to help ensure gender parity and that Indigenous Canadians and minority groups are better represented in positions of leadership.
-In 2016, the Prime Minister announced a new process for appointing Supreme Court of Canada Justices that is open, transparent, and sets a higher standard for accountability.
-FJA was tasked with administering the new process and providing support to the Independent Advisory Board responsible for submitting a short-list of candidates for consideration by the Prime Minister.
-Following the government's announcement in October 2016 to reform the superior courts judicial appointments process, FJA now has added responsibilities in administering this new process on behalf of the Minister of Justice.
-In 2018-19, it will continue to support the government's objectives related to judicial appointments to increase the effectiveness and independence of the judicial advisory committees, increase public confidence in the judicial advisory committees, increase transparency and rigour in all of the process, as well as, promote diversity.
-As part of these changes and in order to increase transparency and rigour, the Government mandated the Office of the Commissioner for Judicial Affairs to collect and publish statistics and demographic information on judicial applicants and appointees.
-Based on voluntary disclosure by candidates through self-identification in the questionnaire for judicial appointment, these statistics relate to diversity and language proficiency.
+In 2019-20, FJA will continue to support the government's objectives related to judicial appointments to increase the effectiveness and independence of the judicial advisory committees, increase public confidence in the judicial advisory committees, increase transparency and rigour in all of the process, as well as, promote diversity.